Frequently Asked Questions - General

 If you are unable to look up the case number in our office, you may submit a written request for a name search, along with a fee of $30.00 per name.
 Payment must be made in advance.

 If a file has been sent to the Federal Records Center for off-site storage, you may order it from Customer Service either in person or by mail.
-The retrieval fee is $53.00, payable in advance, to the Clerk, United States District Court.
+The retrieval fee is $64.00 for the first box and $39.00 for each additional box, payable in advance, to the Clerk, United States District Court.
 Please provide the complete case number, date filed and any other information you may have to ensure proper file retrieval.
 You will be notified when the file is available in the Clerk's Office for viewing.

 How can I get a copy of the Local Rules?